kyriakosg4/Crypto-API-Project/README.md

 # Conclusion
 This project demonstrates how to use Python to monitor cryptocurrency prices using an API, store the data for analysis, and visualize the insights.
 By leveraging Pandas, Seaborn, and Matplotlib, we can gain valuable insights into cryptocurrency price movements over various time periods.

+Downloading Anaconda and Using Jupyter
+Step 1: Download Anaconda:
+Visit the official Anaconda website: Anaconda.com Choose the appropriate version (Python 3.x recommended) for your operating system (Windows, macOS, Linux).
+Click on the download button and follow the installation instructions provided for your operating system.

+Step 2: Install Anaconda:
+Once the download is complete, run the Anaconda installer.
+Follow the installation wizard instructions to install Anaconda on your system.
+During installation, you may choose to add Anaconda to your system PATH environment variable.
+This allows you to access Anaconda and its tools (including Jupyter) from the command line.

+Step 3: Launch Jupyter Notebook:
+After installation, you can launch Jupyter Notebook from the Anaconda Navigator or directly from the command line.
+To launch from Anaconda Navigator: Open Anaconda Navigator from the Start menu (Windows) or Launchpad (macOS).
+Click on the Jupyter Notebook icon under the "Home" tab.
+To launch from the command line: Open a terminal or command prompt.
+Type jupyter notebook and press Enter.
+This will start the Jupyter Notebook server and open your default web browser to the Jupyter interface.